don/BluetoothSerial/README.md

 ## Limitations

  * The phone must initiate the Bluetooth connection
- * Data sent over the connection is assumed to be Strings
  * iOS Bluetooth Low Energy requires iPhone 4S, iPhone5, iPod 5, or iPad3+
  * Will *not* connect Android to Android
  * Will *not* connect iOS to iOS[*](https://github.com/don/BluetoothSerial/issues/75#issuecomment-52591397)